sebyx07/s3-light/README.md

 )
 ```

-## Performance 🏎️

-S3::Light is designed to be fast and efficient.
-Here's how it achieves its high performance:

-# S3::Light 🚀

-... [previous content remains the same] ...

 ## Performance Benchmarks 📊

 We've conducted benchmarks comparing S3::Light with the Amazon S3 gem.
 The benchmark tests include uploading and downloading a 50MB file 50 times individually.